redox-os/website/content/faq.en.md

 ### [Minix](https://minix3.org/)

-The most influential Unix-like system with a microkernel, it has advanced features such as system modularity, [kernel panic](https://en.wikipedia.org/wiki/Kernel_panic) resistence, driver reincarnation, protection against bad drivers and secure interfaces for [process comunication](https://en.wikipedia.org/wiki/Inter-process_communication).
+The most influential Unix-like system with a microkernel.
+It has advanced features such as system modularity, [kernel panic](https://en.wikipedia.org/wiki/Kernel_panic) resistence, driver reincarnation, protection against bad drivers and secure interfaces for [process comunication](https://en.wikipedia.org/wiki/Inter-process_communication).

-Redox is largely inspired by Minix, it has a similar architecture and feature set written in Rust.
+Redox is largely inspired by Minix: it has a similar architecture and feature set written in Rust.

 - [How Minix influenced the Redox design](https://doc.redox-os.org/book/ch04-01-microkernels.html)

 ### [seL4](https://sel4.systems/)

-The most fast and simple microkernel of the world, it aims for performance and simplicity.
+The fastest and simplest microkernel of the world.
+It aims for performance and simplicity.

 Redox follow the same principle, trying to make the kernel-space small as possible (moving components to user-space and reducing the number of system calls, passing the complexity to user-space) and keeping the overall performance good (reducing the context switch cost).

 ### [BSD](https://www.bsd.org/)

-This Unix [family](https://en.wikipedia.org/wiki/Research_Unix) included several improvements on Unix systems, the open-source variants of BSD added many improvements to the original system (like Linux did).
+This Unix [family](https://en.wikipedia.org/wiki/Research_Unix) included several improvements on Unix systems and the open-source variants of BSD added many improvements to the original system (like Linux did).

 [FreeBSD](https://www.freebsd.org/) is the most notable example, Redox took inspiration from [Capsicum](https://man.freebsd.org/cgi/man.cgi?capsicum(4)) (a capability-based system) and [jails](https://en.wikipedia.org/wiki/Freebsd_jail) (a sandbox technology) for the namespaces implementation.

 ### [Linux](https://www.kernel.org/)

-The most advanced monolithic kernel and biggest open-source project of the world, it brought several improvements and optimizations to the Unix-like world.
+The most advanced monolithic kernel and biggest open-source project of the world.
+It brought several improvements and optimizations to the Unix-like world.

 Redox tries to implement the Linux performance improvements in a microkernel design.